thiblahute/meson-website/Porting-from-autotools.md

 AC_SUBST(AS_VERSION)
 ```

-You don't want to do the same in Meson, because it does not have two different types of files (Makefile, configure), so you don't need to pass variables.
+You don't need to do the same in Meson, because it does not have two different types of files (Makefile, configure).

 ### Auto headers